There are many sorts of instruction manuals:

 If there are any special safety considerations, highlight them.
 Physical safety is obvious, but there are other kinds of safety.
 Word processing instructions should include warnings about hitting a delete key, and the first aid remedy of how to reenter whatever was deleted.

 If you are writing a book with instructions on a physical activity, follow the instructions yourself as you wrote them.
 Then have someone from your target group follow them.
 If your subject is not physical, have another specialist in your field check what you've written.
 Not only will you have an expert opinion, but also you will have a potential endorsement for your book.

 Once you have tested and retested your work, give it to someone else to test.
 An editor who understands the particular nature of a how-to book or manual can tell you which editing services would best meet your needs.

-Writers of instruction manuals are only one group of writers who need editing services.
+Writers of manuals are only one group of writers who need editing services.
 If you are a writer, check out the the home page to see what help you could use.